 Food-Wise is a nutrition and hands-on cooking class for families, and it includes both children and adults.
 This cooking class focuses on the nutrient value of individual fruits and vegetables in a hands-on cooking class to demonstrate how to cook the particular fruits and vegetables being featured.
 We use fresh, seasonal items in this class.
 We also use this class to teach the families how to use the foods they receive from the food bank in a healthy way.
 For example, try black bean burgers instead of regular burgers.
-Food-Wise is once a month for our clients and their families at Chapultepec.
+Food-Wise is twice a month for our clients and their families at Chapultepec in San Marcos.

 Cooking with Crossroads– Teens and young adults

-We are also teaching a nutrition cooking class to the Crossroads youth group that consists of 18-21 year old kids in a transition program from high school into the real world.
-By working with Crossroads, we are teaching these young adults about the importance of whole-food nutrition.
-They are also learning some basic cooking skills.
-We want to equip them with knowledge about healthy food choices and the skills to prepare nutritional meals for themselves in the real world.
-Cooking with Crossroads is every other Wednesday from 12-2 p.m. at Chapultepec.
+We have also taught a nutrition cooking class to the Crossroads youth group that consists of 18-21 year old kids in a transition program from high school into the real world.
+By working with Crossroads, we were able to teach these young adults about the importance of whole-food nutrition.
+They learned some basic cooking skills.
+We wanted to equip them with knowledge about healthy food choices and the skills to prepare nutritional meals for themselves in the real world.

 Hands-on gardening at the San Marcos Community Garden located behind St. John’s Catholic Church.
 We have 3 food bank plots that we need help with so volunteers are always welcome.
 We will post when we have Garden Work Days so keep a look out on Facebook!